archiejs/archiejs-docs/Porting_to_Go.md

 about checking the dependencies.
 2. However, if we use provides/consumes with the go module, then js code will know the services exported by the go module.
+3. For later: what if go wants to import the dbWrapper module in js?

 #### Planned solution

-For the momenent we will go with 1.
-The solution would be to have 2 for autogeneration of js wrapper logic on the client side.
+For the momenent we will go with [1] above.
+The solution would be to have [2] for autogeneration of js wrapper logic on the client side.
 Also go code will need to be put in a different directory.

 #### Future plans